BIM-GIS - Here, There and Everywhere - 03/02/2016

 Although there is a tendency to regard OS mapping as a single version of the truth, in reality such mapping is better seen as just one of several versions of the truth.
 An interesting example of one version is this issue’s Big Map feature.
 Dr Michael Izady has created an intriguing map of the Middle East (page 17).
 It mixes oil & gas with religion through the ancient schism within Islam between Sunnis and Shias.
 It reveals what may be a worrying truth for some states in the region.

-Since the 24th November last year when it was launched at GeoCom 2015 the Foresight 2020 report has had time to be read and absorbed by the GI community.
+Since the 24 November last year when it was launched at GeoCom 2015, the Foresight 2020 report has had time to be read and absorbed by the GI community.
 Oh?
 You missed it?
-Well never mind, we have done a condensed review specially for busy readers that will hopefully whet appetites to dig deeper in to the report.
+Well never mind, we have done a condensed review especially for busy readers that will hopefully whet appetites to dig deeper into the report.
 It begins on page 12.

 So there you have it dear readers, another buffet of tasty GI dishes.
 The next issue is April and I welcome editorial ideas and submissions by 14 March.

 This article was published in GIS Professional February 2016Last updated: 23/05/2019